A young woman sits at a desk while excitedly working on a laptop and listening to headphones.

 Did you know?

-If you don’t have a good credit score, you can apply for a secured credit card.
+If you don’t have a good credit score, secured credit cards are a great option.
 Like an unsecured credit card, you can fill out a secured credit card application online.
-The Discover it® Secured Credit Card helps you build your credit history.1
+The Discover it® Secured Credit Card helps you build your credit history with responsible use.1

-Employment: A credit card application typically asks you to select your employment status, such as full-time, part-time, self-employed, unemployed, retired, or student.
-You don’t necessarily need to have a full-time job for your credit card application to be approved, if you can show your ability to make your monthly payments through other income.
+Employment: A credit card application typically requires you to select your employment status.
+Options might include full-time, part-time, self-employed, unemployed, retired, or student.
+You don’t need to have a full-time job for your credit card application.
+However, without full-time employment, you’ll need to show your ability to make monthly payments through other income.

-Income: On your credit card application, issuers will likely ask for your total gross income, which helps them decide if you qualify for a credit card account and the credit limit.
-If you’re 21 or older, you may include another person’s income that is available to you.
-If you’re under 21, you may consider the amount of another person’s income that is regularly deposited into your account.
+If you’re 21 or older, you can include another person’s income that is available to you.
+This might be income from a partner or spouse.
+However, if you’re under 21, you may only consider the part of another person’s income (like a parent or guardian) that’s regularly deposited into your account.

 How do I check my credit card application status?

-If you’ve applied for a Discover card, you can easily check the status of your application through our online banking platform.
-Once you’ve received credit card approval, you’ll be able to access your credit account with the Discover mobile app.
+If you’ve applied for a Discover Card, you can easily check the status of your application through our online banking platform.
+Once you’ve received credit approval, you’ll be able to access your credit account with the Discover mobile app.

 Do I have to apply for a credit card online?